maireadmeagher/ICT-25/topic03-microsoft-excel/unit-2-labs-week-6/talk-2/topic.md

 ---

-# 03: Instructions for Exercises on formattin
+# 03: Instructions for Exercises

-Read these Instructions
+Exercises on formatting in Excel